 INDUSTRIAL / TOOLING / MOULDS

-In the case of industrial applications, this technology is used to obtain complex parts – the greater the complexity, the greater the advantages of the additive option – as well as single parts or small series with very short lead times.
+For industrial applications, this technology is used to obtain complex parts – the greater the complexity, the greater the advantages of the additive option – as well as single parts or small series with very short lead times.

 Obtaining functional prototypes without tool costs is also of great importance, it allows the simultaneous manufacture of several parts with different thicknesses or variations of any other parameter that one wishes to iterate and optimize for validation tests.